Jonah246/tfusd-flashloan-attack-write-up/README.md

 ```solidity
    function flush(uint256 currencyAmount, uint256 minMintAmount) external {
 ```
-`flush` should be a function that the team called to flush the tusd in the pool into crv pools to utilize the funds in the pool.
+`flush` should be a function that the team called to flush tusd in the pool into crv pools to utilize the funds in the pool.
 This `flush` function would end up add liquidity pool into 3crv pool.